junxit/us-congress-bills-113/metadata.md

 - 2013-05-20 — Placed on the Union Calendar, Calendar No. 61.
 - 2013-05-20 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-86.
 - 2013-05-20 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-86.
+- 2013-05-22 — Considered under suspension of the rules. (consideration: CR H2898-2899)
+- 2013-05-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+271.
+- 2013-05-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-22 — Mr. Olson moved to suspend the rules and pass the bill.
+- 2013-05-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2898)
+- 2013-05-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2898)